gloaec/python-phpipam/README.md

 Installation instructions
 -------------------------

+1. Dependencies: `apt-get install python-argparse`
-1. Install **phpipam** and enable the API from the interface
+2. Install **phpipam** and enable the API from the interface
-2. Setup API credentials in `phpipam.conf`
+3. Setup API credentials in `phpipam.conf`

 Usage
 -----